H3Former: Hypergraph-based Semantic-Aware Aggregation via Hyperbolic Hierarchical Contrastive Loss for Fine-Grained Visual Classification: Introduction

 An alternative research direction is region-proposal based methods, which generate candidate regions through category-agnostic or category-aware Region Proposal Networks (RPNs), \eg, LGTF~\cite{lgtf} employs a region selection gate for filtering after RPNs.
 Although explicit region modeling enhances feature discriminability, it also introduces substantial redundant background information, which distracts the model from truly discriminative cues and consequently reduces efficiency and recognition performance.
 As shown in Fig.~\ref{fig:01} (b), recent methods, \eg, SR-GNN~\cite{srgnn} and I2-HOFI~\cite{i2o}, incorporate a graph-based region-relation network to align and refine proposal features.
 However, conventional graph convolutional networks are inherently limited to pairwise aggregation and thus fail to effectively capture higher-order dependencies among different regions across the entire image~\cite{buhyper8,buhyper9,hgformer}.

 This observation motivates a unified approach that combines token- and region-level modeling via a semantic-aware mechanism, which adaptively aggregates informative tokens into coherent discriminative regions.
 Thus, we introduce a \textbf{H}ypergraph-based Semantic-Aware Aggregation Module (SAAM) via \textbf{H}yperbolic \textbf{H}ierarchical Contrastive Loss (HHCL) for FGVC, referred to as \textbf{$\text{H}^3$Former}.
-It is a novel token-to-region aggregation framework that bridges the structural gap between token-level modeling and region-level representation.
+It provides a token-to-region representation framework that bridges the structural gap between token-level modeling and region-level representation in FGVC.

 As illustrated in Fig.~\ref{fig:01} (c), our $\text{H}^3$Former is organized in a hypergraph manner, where each hyperedge adaptively connects semantically related tokens to form coherent regions.
 Specifically, the proposed SAAM leverages multi-scale contextual cues to initialize learnable hyperedge prototype vectors.
 By measuring the similarity between visual tokens and these prototypes, the model dynamically constructs semantically enriched hyperedges.
 Each hyperedge connects all visual tokens through learnable participation weights, thereby adaptively modeling high-order semantic relations within visual features.